 What are the benefits of having my horse vetted before insuring?

-If your horse has a recent vetting (which has been passed and carried out no more than 14 days before the start of cover) and you have owned him for no more than 7 days, he can be put on full cover straight away, without any limitation period, such as cover being limited to accidental external wounds only for the first 45 days.
-Therefore, if your horse is a recent purchase and you have had your horse vetted within the last 14 days, it would make sense to insure the horse as soon as it has been purchased to avoid a limitation period.
+If your horse has a recent vetting (which has been passed and carried out no more than 14 days before the start of cover) then he can be put on full cover straight away without any limitation period, such as cover being limited to accidental external wounds only for the first 45 days.
+Therefore, if you have had your horse vetted within 14 days it would make sense to insure the horse as soon as it has been purchased to avoid a limitation period.

 If your horse has been recently vetted before being put on cover then you can also access the vetting discount which will automatically be applied to your premium.
 This discount is offered because horses that have been recently vetted are seen to be at a lower risk of making a claim than un-vetted horses and therefore you can benefit from the lower premium they attract.